 Oh, that time of year is upon us.
 The smell of buttercream and flowers are in the air.
 The words to the chicken dance (or at least the melody) is stuck in your head.
-If your mailbox is like mine it is filled with save the dates, and invitations to showers, engagement parties and weddings.
+Your mailbox is filled with save the dates, and invitations to showers, engagement parties and weddings.
 It's a wonderful time of the year.
 So, let's just take a few minutes to refresh ourselves on how to be a good guest.

 #1 - Return your RSVP card.